-Several School of Historical, Philosophical, and Religious Studies (SHPRS; pronounced "Shippers") faculty and staff work together to oversee and implement the History MA program.
+Several School of Historical, Philosophical, and Religious Studies (SHPRS; pronounced "Shippers") faculty and staff work together to oversee and implement the History PhD program.
 The following is a quick description of roles and responsibilities.

 The Graduate Program Coordinator ensures the accuracy and accessibility of program forms and monitors student progress through the program.
-The Program Coordinator serves as a liaison between the Director of Online Programs, the Associate Head of History Graduate Studies, and the student.
+The Program Coordinator serves as a liaison between the Associate Head of History Graduate Studies, and the student.